A Quarter of a Century of Neuromorphic Architectures on FPGAs -- an Overview: Overview of the existing NMAs

 \subsection{Non-NMA structures related to SNN research}

 In this section, we present systems that could not be classified as NMAs, presented interesting optimizations of NMAs sub-units or were single neuron implementations.
-Interested readers are referred to the referenced works.

-There is a number of structures that we were not able to fairly compare with the implementations listed in Sections from \ref{sec:overview_class0} to \ref{sec:overview_class7}, due to the lack of distinctive features of NMAs, as we defined them in Section \ref{sec:taxonomy}.
-There are many such implementations reported in the literature, and we are listing two of them as examples. \parhl{Palumbo et al. (2017) \cite{palumbo_feasibility_2017}} presented an architecture for simulating Swarm Intelligence (SI) using SNNs,it employed a soft-core processor and a designated coprocessor to provide a systolic array for realizing partial calculations for neuronal dynamics. \parhl{Shahsavari et al. (2021)} presented \textbf{Partially Ordered Event-Triggered System (POETS)} architecture - a general-purpose parallel architecture of a number of RISC-V cores arranged in a NoC on multiple FPGAs.
+There is a number of structures that we were not able to fairly compare with the implementations listed in sections from \ref{sec:overview_class0} to \ref{sec:overview_class7}, due to the lack of distinctive features of NMAs, as we defined them in Section \ref{sec:taxonomy}.
+There are many such implementations reported in the literature, e.g., \parhl{Palumbo et al. (2017) \cite{palumbo_feasibility_2017}} presented an architecture for simulating Swarm Intelligence (SI) using SNNs on a soft-core processor and systolic array for for neuronal dynamics, \parhl{Shahsavari et al. (2021)\cite{shahsavari_neuromorphic_2021}} presented \textbf{Partially Ordered Event-Triggered System (POETS)} architecture - a general-purpose parallel architecture of a number of RISC-V cores arranged in a NoC on multiple FPGAs, and recently \textbf{IzhiRISC-V}\cite{szczerek2025izhirisc} was presented, a RISC-V core with designated custom instructions for IZH neurons -- those kind of Application Specific Instruction set Processors (ASIPs) have been getting increasing attention in the recent years.
+In many papers, the authors were focusing on optimizing parts of NMAs.
+As an interested reader may find information on optimizing specific their NMA designs extremely useful, we list such papers, grouped by the sub-units being optimized: spike encoding - \cite{gerlinghoff_resource-efficient_2022}, exponential function unit - \cite{kim_hardware-efficient_2021}, STDP-based learning - \cite{gomar_digital_2018, nouri_digital_2018, pedroni_forward_2016, belhadj_fpga-based_2008, wu_efficient_2025, le_digital_2025}, ion channel dynamics unit - \cite{jokar_digital_2017, mak_field_2005}, soma unit - \cite{pourhaj_fpga_2010}, multipliers for SNN processing - \cite{nidesh_kanna_reconfigurable_2025}, alternative to SNN-based processing (P systems) - \cite{pena_efficient_2019}.
+While surveying the neuromorphic architectures, we realized that many researchers were focusing on implementing single neurons on FPGAs with specific use cases (like PWM generation\cite{jalilian_pulse_2017}), hardware optimizations, accuracy of simulation and biological plausibility of the results in mind.
+Examples of such works, grouped by the neuron model the authors aimed at implementing, are as follows: HH - \cite{levi_digital_2018, bonabi_fpga_2014}, LIF - \cite{grassia_digital_2016, s_m_mishra_fpga-based_2025}, AdEx - \cite{heidarpour_cordic_2016, gomar_digital_2014}, HR - \cite{heidarpur_digital_2017, hayati_digital_2016, kazemi_digital_2014}, ML - \cite{hayati_digital_2015}, IZH - \cite{pu_low-cost_2021, haghiri_multiplierless_2018, zhang_digital_2025, sruthi_modeling_2025}, WIL - \cite{imani_digital_2018}, Pinsky-Rinzel (PR) - \cite{rahimian_digital_2018}, DSSN - \cite{miao_fpga_2025}, FHN - \cite{ghanbarpour_hardware-efficient_2025} multiple - \cite{soleimani_efficient_2018}, other - \cite{zhang_neural_2022}.